BPNA 2020 Social Events

 We thank Belfast City Council for their kind generosity for the use of the City Hall.

 City Hall has many connections with the famous ocean liner Titanic.
-Viscount William Pirrie, who was Lord Mayor in 1896-1897 just before City Hall's construction, was also the managing director of Harland and Wolff Shipyard.
+Viscound William Pirrie, who was Lord Mayor in 1896-1897 just before City Hall's construction, was also managing director of Harland and Wolff Shipyard.
 He is the man credited as having the idea for both ambitious builds.
-He used many of his skilled workmen in the fit-out of City Hall which is why the interiors today are considered an incredible insight into the finish of Titanic's lounges and suites, the ship's carving panelling being very similar.
+He used many of his skilled workmen in the fit-out of City Hall which is why the interiors today are considered an incredible insight into the finish of the Titanic's lounges and suites, the ship's carved panelling being very similar.

-Dinner is not included on Wednesday evening, so you are free to explore the many wonderful and varied restaurants in Belfast.
+Dinner is not included on Wednesday evening, so you are free to explor the many wonderful and varied restaurants in Belfast.
 Booking is strongly advised.